egenerse/master-thesis/content/apollon_reengineering.typ

 React Flow expects each parent node to appear before any of its children in the node array.
 To ensure this ordering, we use the sortNodesTopologically function, which arranges the nodes according to their hierarchical relationships.
 This is especially important in UML diagrams, where maintaining the correct visual and logical structure of parent-child relationships is essential.

-*The MetadataStore* holds metadata related to the current diagram and editor context:
+*The MetadataStore:* holds metadata related to the current diagram and editor context:

 ```ts
 export type MetadataStore = {